-- list the information provided and record the information that is not available, noting the reason for this where provided; - review the security risk assessment documentation to identify any potential weaknesses in the process, in particular: - a. any threats, vulnerabilities or risks which it would be appropriate and proportionate to include; and - whether the documentation provides a robust record of the risk assessment process and outcome; - consider how security risk mitigation measures are reflected in policies and processes; - identify and detail any gaps and inconsistencies within, and between, the documentation, policies and processes provided; - assess how policies and processes are being conveyed to those who need to follow them; and - for points 2 to 5 above, provide a summary of all the issues identified and set out appropriate and proportionate recommendations for addressing each issue.
+- list the information provided and record the information that is not available, noting the reason for this where provided; - review the security risk assessment documentation to identify any potential weaknesses in the process, in particular: - a. any threats, vulnerabilities or risks which it would be appropriate and proportionate to include; and - whether the documentation provides a robust record of the risk assessment process and outcome: - consider how security risk mitigation measures are reflected in policies, processes and planning of the new built asset; - identify and detail any gaps and inconsistencies within, and between, the documentation, policies and processes provided; - assess how policies and processes are being conveyed to those who need to follow them; and - for points 2 to 5 above, provide a summary of all the issues identified and set out appropriate and proportionate recommendations for addressing each issue.